when is the best time to go for mountain gorilla trekking

-The best time to participate in mountain gorilla trekking is an important factor to all travelers so they plan their trip properly when they should enjoy their mountain gorilla safari.
-The best time for a mountain gorilla tour is when all the roads that lead to mountain gorilla trekking destinations are not wet, slippery, muddy, and passable.
+The best time to participate in mountain gorilla trekking is an important factor for all travelers, so they plan their trip properly to enjoy their mountain gorilla safari.
+The best time for a mountain gorilla tour is when all the roads that lead to mountain gorilla trekking destinations are not wet, slippery, muddy, or passable.

-The best time for mountain gorilla trekking also depends on the travelers' planned expenditure for mountain gorilla tourism and the season which a traveler is willing to travel due to the fact that mountain gorilla trekking experience in all East Africa’s destinations are open all year round and ready for gorilla trekking tourism.
+The best time for mountain gorilla trekking also depends on the travelers' planned expenditure for mountain gorilla tourism and the season in which they are willing to travel.
+This is due to the fact that mountain gorilla trekking experiences in all of East Africa’s destinations are open all year and ready for gorilla trekking tourism.

-The dry season is known as the peak season where travelers are many coming to Africa with high expectations of enjoying the magical mountain gorilla trekking experience.
-The dry months of dry seasons include December to February, June to October when it is little or no rainfall is expected to interfere with mountain gorilla trekking in the Jungle.
+The dry season is known as the peak season, when travelers come to Africa with high expectations of enjoying the magical mountain gorilla trekking experience.
+The dry months of the dry seasons include December to February and June to October, when little or no rainfall is expected to interfere with mountain gorilla trekking in the jungle.

 Although the dry season is the time when mountain gorilla trekking permits are in high demand and very competitive, mountain gorilla permits are sold out faster, with that fact travelers ought to book 6 months prior to their travel dates during the peak season so that they don’t miss out on mountain gorilla trekking experience in any preferred destination

-The rainy season is referred to as the low season for mountain gorilla trekking where there are fewer travelers coming to Africa to see mountain gorillas.
-Rains are usually in the months of March, April, May, and November where rainfall is a lot that is being received in the tropical rain-forests where mountain gorilla trekking is done.
+The rainy season is referred to as the low season for mountain gorilla trekking because fewer travelers coming to Africa to see mountain gorillas.
+Rains are usually received in the months of March, April, May, and November, when there is a lot of rainfall being received in the tropical rain-forests where mountain gorilla trekking is done.
 Heavy rainfall makes trekking trails and roads wet, muddy, slippery, and impassable.